vss245/vss245/README.md

 - 👋 Hi, I’m Veronika
-- 👀 I’m interested in neuroscience, data science and machine learning
+- 👀 Mostly working on topics in neuroscience, data science and machine learning